JesusFreke/smali/README.md

 #### Support
 - [github Issue tracker](https://github.com/JesusFreke/smali/issues) - For any bugs/issues/feature requests
-- [#smali on freenode](http://webchat.freenode.net/?channels=smali) - Free free to drop by and ask a question.
+- [#smali on freenode](http://webchat.freenode.net/?channels=smali) - Feel free to drop by and ask a question.
 Don't expect an instant response, but if you hang around someone will respond.

 #### Some useful links for getting started with smali